Jan 13, March 10, May 12, July 14, Sept 8, and Nov 10

 All times are 6:30pm

 We are now affiliated with the Laural Amateur Radio Club VEC program!
-This means we are no longer required to charge a fee.
+This means we are no longer required to charge a fee for testing.
 Test are Free!

 Your FRN - All new amateur radio license applicants must register with the FCC for an Federal Registration Numberbeforethe testing session.
-You may register for an FRNhere (no fee for now).
+You may register for an FRNhere (No fee to get this number, only to activate your license once you pass).
 If you find the process intimidating, see the FCC's video on how to obtain your FRN here.
 Your Social Security number is no longer accepted at test sessions.
 However it may be required to obtain your FRN.

 Calculator (optional) - please note: the memory will need to be cleared if it is a programmable type!
 Cell phone calculators not allowed.
 Simple calculators are usually available to borrow during sessions (just ask!).